 Then all of a sudden we are defending Bill Cosby, chastising Harper Lee, and caring more about a dirty, old southern flag than actual human lives, so I’m going to say one quick thing tonight: There is no such thing as the good old days.

-Humans did not behave any better or worse in 1810 or 1960 or after drunk Noah said, “Let’s start over, folks!”
+Humans did not behave any better or worse in 1960, 1810, or after drunk Noah said, “Let’s start over, folks!”
 Every corner of every religious and historical text points to the fact that we are, and have always been, the worst.

 Things we ignore to protect the good old days: literature, rape, racism, murder.
 We will literally ignore dozens of sexually abused women to protect our memories of a tv show personality.
 We also won’t read a book to protect our memories of a fictional character or take down a flag because hey, remember southern hospitality?